developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 # `Streaming`

-- Streaming is passing of event log in distributed log file as they occur so that receiver can move backward and forward within the file to process and  re-process messages.
+- Streaming is passing of event log in distributed log file as they occur so that receiver can move backward and forward within the file to process and  re-process stream of messages to get the actual message.
-- In streaming, a single message is not enough to give the complete picture as we need to analyse whole stream of messages to understant the acual message.
-- For eg- When you visit amazon,all your clicks are put into stream to generate user data as a 1-2 clicks are usually not enough to get user preferences.
+- For eg- When you visit amazon,all your clicks are put into Amazon Kinesis stream to determine user behaviour as a 1-2 clicks are usually not enough to get user preferences.
-- It can be implemented using kafka and is also available on AWS as Amazon Kinesis.
+- It is also widely used in social networking sites.

 Fun Fact: In messaging, we generally can't reprocess a message as it is deleted but we can do that using backup(Eg-batch layer) puting it back into queue from the backup.